 Location and time are the most common reasons for routing a call.
 Callers might be calling from all over the country, or world, and from different time zones.
 These calls can be routed to departments and call centers in different states or even countries, with specific business hours.
 Fonolo’s smart routing supports call centers with multiple locations worldwide.
-Plus, our Visual IVR supports multiple language preferences.
+Plus, our Web Call-Backs (formerly Visual IVR) supports multiple language preferences.

 DID YOU KNOW?

 61% of customers hate using traditional phone menus.
 Consider upgrading to a Visual IVR system.

 Skills-based call routing.

 Specific to sales, skill-based call routing routes a customer to an agent based on the agent’s skill level or knowledge.
 For example, a caller might dial a number in an IVR that matches a certain department.
 Their call goes to an agent within that department.
 Call routing systems can direct customers to different agents based on their skill level.

 Fixed order call routing assigns calls to the next available agent, or adds the call to a queue if that agent is busy.